Penelope lived in Tuscany among the olive groves and farms for years, learning from local people about their culture, land, and food.

-Olive Tree Care Through The Seasons
+Year-Round Olive Tree Care

-- prune and shape the olive trees.
+- prune and shape the olive trees,

-When To Prune Olive Trees
+When to Prune Olive Trees

-The farmers lean their ladders against the trees and with a handsaw remove the upward-going shoots on the inside of the branches (in all trees aged between 5 yrs - 2,000 years) from the base of the trunk all the way to the top branches.
+The farmers lean their ladders against the trees and with a handsaw remove the upward-going shoots on the inside of the branches (in all trees aged between 5 to 2,000 years) from the base of the trunk all the way to the top branches.
 They want to bring as much air and the light into the tree as possible.
 This encourages a healthy production of olives and helps to remove the threat of fungus growing.

-When to Fertilize Olive Tree Earth
+When to Fertilize Olive Trees

-Prepare the Earth
+1. Prepare the Earth

-They turn the earth with a tractor-drawn piece of equipment called a Disc Plow, which cuts into the earth 21 centimeters deep, turning it over, getting rid of weeds.
+The farmers turn the earth with a tractor-drawn piece of equipment called a Disc Plow, which cuts into the earth 21 centimeters deep, turning it over, getting rid of weeds.
 The nutrients in the soil are for the trees only.

 All the stones are removed from the field, where new trees are going to be planted.

-Plant New Olive Trees
+2. Plant and Water New Olive Trees

-The 2 year old trees will be planted one by one, by hand (and shovel) and will need to be watered for a month or two.
+The 2-year-old trees will be planted one by one, by hand (and shovel) and will need to be watered for a month or two.

 If there are water reserves in the vicinity, then irrigation systems are being set up these days, which lightly drip water into the ground around the olive tree, which in turn provides healthy trees and good large olives.

 The farmers lightly fertilize the soil shortly after turning it with a compost containing nitrogen.
 Super-fertilization isn't for olive trees.
-Being semi-wild and not big-feeders they grow better in their terrain just the way it is.
-Over fertilizing would damage them.
+Being semi-wild and not big feeders, they grow better in their terrain just the way it is.
+Over-fertilizing would damage them.

-When To Cut The Grass
+When to Cut the Grass

 The grass and weeds have grown tall in the groves by May and need to be cut so that the nutrients that were feeding them now feed the olive trees.

-In the morning and late in the afternoon, when it is less hot, in August, September and even October the olives on the trees are sprayed with a pesticide against a parasite called 'La Mosca' ('Dacus oleae').
+In the morning and late in the afternoon, when it is less hot, in August, September, and even October the olives on the trees are sprayed with a pesticide against a parasite called 'La Mosca' ('Dacus oleae').
 This parasite seriously compromises the olive production.
 They will spray until they are sure it has gone.

 When to Pick Olives

-The olives are harvested by everyone in the neighborhood.
+In November, the olives are harvested by everyone in the neighborhood.
 They throw their nets on the ground under the ripened olive trees, set their ladders against the tree and pick all day!
 Someone brings a truck, which they fill and fill again.
 The truck takes the olives to be pressed for olive oil, locally.
 It's a great time of pulling together, being one, enjoying the world we live in, the trees, the sky, the day, each other, our olives, our trees.

-The weather is often sunny, though there's a morning nip in the air, the fore-warning of the end of the mild days.
-Aware they wont have time to make a meal at the end of the days picking, the women light a fire in the kitchen (with a log of 'green' olive wood) before leaving the house in the morning.
+The weather is often sunny, though there's a morning nip in the air, the forewarning of the end of the mild days.
+Aware they won't have time to make a meal at the end of the days picking, the women light a fire in the kitchen (with a log of 'green' olive wood) before leaving the house in the morning.
 At evening home-coming the charcoal will be hot enough to grill some freshly made sausages.